Position Request Form

 The Andrew Turyn Professorship enhances the University Library’s services, programs, and reputation by recognizing and fostering significant contributions in research by University Library Faculty.
 It is awarded following a review of applications by an Ad Hoc Turn Committee and runs for a five year term.

-The Turyn Professorship is open to full professors of Library Administration pursuing innovative research in any scholarly area, including library/information science, the humanities, the sciences, the social sciences, area studies, the arts, or other fields.
+The Turyn Professorship is open to full professors, with a primary appointment in the University Library, pursuing innovative research in any scholarly area, including library/information science, the humanities, the sciences, the social sciences, area studies, the arts, or other fields.
 A full professor is eligible to hold the Turyn Professorship once during his/her tenure at Illinois.
 The University Librarian, Associate University Librarians, and those holding other named professorships or chairs are not eligible for the Turyn Professorship.

 Income from Turyn endowment is distributed during the term of the Professorship.
 One third is allocated to a salary supplement, one third to other documented activities in support of research (e.g. travel, graduate hourly assistance), and the final third for documented release time (e.g. to fund graduate or hourly “replacement” personnel in the unit of the Turyn Professor).